merill/merill.github.io/_posts/2021-02-26-azuread-powershell-user-authenticationmethods-credential-report.md

 ---
 title: Azure AD PowerShell script to generate a report on authentication methods registered by your users
 category: tips
 tags:
 - powershell
 - report
 - azuread
 - graph

 ---
+NOTE: This API has been deprecated.
+Please use [List userRegistrationDetails - Microsoft Graph beta | Microsoft Learn](https://learn.microsoft.com/en-us/graph/api/authenticationmethodsroot-list-userregistrationdetails?view=graph-rest-beta&tabs=http) instead.

+***

 The new User Authentication Methods Activity report is great.
 Did you know it has an awesome API as well?